Aldh2 Deficiency Foods to Avoid: High Acetaldehyde Foods That Cause Problems in Deficient Individuals

 Copy and paste this link

 For those with an ALDH2 deficiency, metabolising acetaldehyde can be a real nightmare.
-Many people with this ineffective liver enzyme know that acetaldehyde from alcohol will give them painful and uncomfortable symptoms, but did you know that acetaldehyde is found in food as well?
+Many people with this ineffective liver enzyme know that acetaldehyde from alcohol will give them painful and uncomfortable symptoms.
+This can leave you abstaining from alcohol consumption altogether.
+But did you know that acetaldehyde is found in food as well?

-Fermented foods - Acetaldehyde is created by microorganisms during the fermentation process so it can be found in fermented foods, such as:
+Fermented foods are on the most common offenders for those with this deficiency.
+Acetaldehyde is created by microorganisms during the fermentation process so it can be found in fermented foods, such as:

 - Sour cream